-Incorporating infrastructure for EVs into LIDACs can offer many benefits to community health and the economy.
+many benefits to community health and the economy.
 However, challenges and costs must be understood.
 The upfront costs of purchasing an EV can be prohibitive for low-income families.
 Once a vehicle is purchased, charging systems are needed but can be challenging to deploy and maintain in areas with dense housing and development.
-For example, a suburban home with a and enhances accessibility for alternative transportation modes (ULI and SGA 2023).
-In NWA, where the population is expected to nearly double by 2045, such zoning can accommodate growth while minimizing environmental impacts.
-Responsible growth policies also encourage development near public transit and eliminate unnecessary parking requirements, further reducing vehicle dependency.
-Responsible growth policies and mixed-use zoning can also promote climate equity in the region by assuring LIDACs are not experiencing a disproportionate impact from flooding, drought, and extreme heat.
+For example, a suburban home with a two- or three-car garage may have ample space and availability for installing a vehicle plug.
+However, in